 So tell how you’d filter Recordings to focus on things that are important in your area?

-What are Recordings tags in Hotjar?
+What are Recordings events in Hotjar?

-Write your tags.
+Write your events.

 Let’s use Renato’s examples to work with here.
 He wants to focus his attention on Recordings where users: